25 Feb Council elections 2021

 On the wire, these SoP statistics will be catchlined POLL State of Parties Council and will use the category code: XTH

 A version of this SoP statistic is provided in XML format.
-See the page on XML format under Message specifications for more information.
+See the page on XML format under Delivery Methods for more information.

 On the wire, we will send out lists of councils gained and lost by parties at intervals as necessary, catchlined POLL Statistics, category code: XTH